drocheam/optrace/docs/source/usage/tma.rst

 **Single Lens**

-We can also create the analysis object for a single :class:`Lens <optrace.tracer.geometry.lens.Lens>`:
+The analysis is also available for a single :class:`Lens <optrace.tracer.geometry.lens.Lens>`:

 .. testcode::